alexandria-p/PeakModTest/README.md

 At the root of your new project you should see `Config.Build.user.props.template` this is a special file that is the template for the project's user-specific config.
 Make a copy of this file and rename it `Config.Build.user.props` without the template part.

 This file will copy your assembly files to a plugins directory and it can be used to configure your paths to the game files and BepInEx plugins directory if the defaults don't work for you.

+### Thunderstore Packaging

+This template comes with Thunderstore packaging built-in, using [TCLI](<https://github.com/thunderstore-io/thunderstore-cli>).
+You should configure the `src/<project-name>/thunderstore.toml` file for your mod, such as setting the description for your mod.

+You can build Thunderstore packages by running `dotnet build -c Release -target:PackTS`.
+The built package will be found at `artifacts/thunderstore/`.

+You can also directly publish to Thunderstore by including `-property:PublishTS=true` in the command.

+> [!NOTE]
+> For publishing to Thunderstore, you need a Thunderstore API token.
+The publishing to Thunderstore option is intended to be used via automated GitHub actions workflows, so you don't need to worry about it.

+### GitHub Actions Publishing

+Coming soon.